 Keep in mind that a dividend is a proportion of a company’s earnings that it pays to its owners (shareholders) in the form of cash.
 This percentage is also referred to as the payout ratio of the company.
 Any funds that are distributed in the form of dividends are not put back into the company in any way.

 What should you look for when evaluating a dividend growth stock?

 The payout ratio should be reasonable, which is the percentage of earnings that are paid out as dividends.
 Ideally, you want this number to be below 50 percent, so there’s room for future increases in dividends.
 You’ll also want to take a look at the balance sheet.
 And make sure the company is stable and has enough cash flow and assets to cover its liabilities.
 This will help ensure that the company can continue paying its dividends even during tough times.

-Many factors go into determining whether a company is likely to increase its dividend, including its earnings growth, financial stability, and cash flow.
+Many factors go into determining whether a company is likely to increase its dividend.
+Including its earnings growth, financial stability, and cash flow.
 Companies with strong fundamentals and a healthy outlook are more likely to continue increasing their dividends than those with shaky finances.
-Dividend growth stocks can be found in all sectors of the market, but they tend to be concentrated in certain areas such as utilities and consumer staples.
+Dividend growth stocks can be found in all sectors of the market.
+But they tend to be in certain areas such as utilities and consumer staples.
 Investors looking for dividend growth stocks should do their research to find the best opportunities in the market.
 These stocks are important for long-term investors because they provide a steady income stream and have the potential to appreciate in value over time.

 Ananya Prisha is an enterprise level Agile coach working out of Hyderabad (India) and also founder of High Level PM Consultancy.
 Her goal has been to keep on learning and at the same time give back to the community that has given her so much.